Dear future Assistant Principal,

 - Winning interview strategies that will help you to impress the members of the interviewing panel.

-- Questions you should ask in this interview, and when to ask them
+- Questions you should ask in this interview.

 - … and more

 So that’s it.
-I do not want to waste your time with lengthy sales pages, and imaginary discounts, just like other people do on their websites, while selling various digital products.
+I do not want to waste your time with lengthy sales pages, and imaginary discounts, just like other people do on their websites.

 You have read the sample, you know what the eBook is about, and surely you can tell whether it will help you or not.
 I sincerely believe it will help you in your interview.
-And you can read it easily in three hours, it’s 17,000 words.
+And you can read it easily in three or four hours, it’s 21,000 words (2020 edition).
 Only things that matter, no secondary content.

-What is more, like with everything else we sell online, you have a risk free sixty days money back guarantee.
+What is more, like with everything else we sell on this website, you have a risk free sixty days money back guarantee.
 If you don’t like this eBook for any reason, or no reason at all, just let me know (email me at glen[at]assistantprincipalinterviewquestions[dot]com) within 60 days, and I will give you a full refund.

-- Brilliant answers to thirty difficult questions you may get in your interview for an assistant principal job.
+- Brilliant answers to forty difficult questions you may get in your interview for an assistant principal job.

 - Instant download, .PDF format (you can read it on any device (mobile, kindle, PC), and you can easily print it).